(Flying to Africa with a baby: Last updated April 2022)

 5. Feed baby on takeoff and landing

-7. Carry on some baby paracetamol and antihistamines just in case
+7. Carry on some baby paracetamol and antihistamines

 I try to put the paracetamol in a dispenser like this Munchkin one before the flight and put it in a container in my hand baggage.
 Chances are, if I need the paracetamol on the plane, I’ll be so stressed by the unhappy child on my hands that I won’t want to wrestle with those child-proof lids that they have on medicine bottles.